2016 Annual Report

 Roll call is conducted at the beginning of each day.
 Where student absences are unexplained, parents are contacted by SMS.

 Apparent Retention RateYear 12 student enrolment as a percentage of the Year 10 cohort for 2015 is 86.6%.

 Information Communication Technology Services

-In addition to the above study destinations, a further 13.7 per cent of respondents from this school deferred a tertiary offer in 2015 (deferrers are shown in Figure 1 in their current destination).
-31.6 per cent did not enter post-school education or training, and were either employed (24.2 per cent) or seeking work (7.4 per cent).
+In addition to the above study destinations, a further 8.5% of respondents from this school deferred a tertiary offer in 2016 (deferrers are included in their current destination).

 30.0% did not enter post-school education or training, and were either employed (24.6%) or seeking work (5.4%).